Not-Really-Yogurt Recipes Roll-Up

 to only one of test samples.
 Leave the other uncultured.
 Put both

 in your incubator, or just leave out at room temperature, covered.
-The uncultured sample is apt to turn into sour

 milk, and present quite differently from the cultured sample.